 CSB is focused on developing strong literacy and numeracy skills.
 Sound foundations of literacy and numeracy are skills that are the foundation of BC’s education system and are a key component of developing an educated citizen.

 The most important goal of our program is to encourage our students to become self-confident inquisitive and enthusiastic learners.

 The BC Curriculum allows children to learn through multiple pathways that help them to make personal connections to their learning.
-Teachers provide an environment in the classroom in which students be engaged and invested in their learning and ultimately advocates of their own learning.
+Teachers provide an environment in the classroom in which students are engaged and invested in their learning and ultimately advocate for their own learning.